efekarakus/efekarakus-blog/_drafts/a-guide-to-writing-code-comments.md

 [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) also applies to comments.
 Implementation comments (body of a function) can usually be removed with better variable and function names.
 A good rule-of-thumb to follow to provide new information is to **use different words than the entity described**[^1].
+Comments need to serve a purpose, if they don't add any value then remove them.

 ### Err on the side of commenting
 We build systems with the assumption that anything can fail, so we try to make [recovery](http://roc.cs.berkeley.edu/roc_overview.html) as easy as possible.
 We should adopt a similar mindset with our code quality.
 Not everything